triplefox/ludamixhx/README.md

 Graphics Asset Instancing System.
 This holds an object pool of common renderable positioning data: x, y, z, type, index.
 It also sorts by z.
 There are two x and y positions in order to support interpolated rendering.

+## log

+A logging tool that efficiently stores events.

 ## painter

 This used to be "libpainter".
 It contains a set of algorithms for painting and pathfinding on a bitmap, and a structure for describing "paint tool state", making it possible to quickly build a feature-rich painting program.
 I have provided some orientation documentation in the library's subfolder.